Hack3r1234/Phishing-Detection-Using-ML/README.md

-# Phishing-Detection-Using-ML
+## Phishing Detection Using ML

+## Title
-Title: Phishing Detection Solutions Using Artificial Intelligence: A Comprehensive Analysis of Feature-Based Algorithms
+Phishing Detection Solutions Using Artificial Intelligence: A Comprehensive Analysis of Feature-Based Algorithms

+## Overview
 Detecting phishing attacks in real-time is a formidable challenge due to the ever-evolving tactics employed by cybercriminals to evade traditional security measures.
 To address this issue, Artificial Intelligence (AI) has emerged as a promising solution, harnessing its ability to analyze vast amounts of data, identify patterns, and make informed decisions without explicit programming.
 This project present a comprehensive analysis of various AI-driven feature-based algorithms for phishing detection.

+## Working
 Here are some points about how phishing detection using machine learning algorithms works based on the provided implementation:

 1. Website URL Input: Phishing detection begins with the user providing a website URL as input.